-Drummer/composer Vicken Hovsepian is fresh from the release from his triumphant debut, Seek The Sun.
+Drummer/composer Vicken Hovsepian is fresh from the release from his jubilant debut, Seek The Sun.
 This new EP sees Hovsepian demonstrating a certain kind of musical prowess that is often absent in first releases.
 Nevertheless, he and his wildly talented hired guns have crafted a refreshing and energetic assembly of vibrant tunes.
 Seek The Sun aims high with a spectrum of instruments and melodies and nails the mark.

 Given my general uneasiness towards prog music I was hesitant about what might unfold… However even in the first song I was immediately dazzled and reassured by the docile lows and powerful highs.
 The tone in “Consumed By Sky” is ebullient and lively, effectively removing the musical arrogance that normally turns me off from the genre.